-The Group has applied the following amendments for the first time for its reporting periods commencing on or after January 1, 2020:
+The Group has applied the following amendment for the first time for its reporting periods commencing on or after January 1, 2021:

-Amendment to IFRS 16: COVID-19 related rent concessions
+Amendment to IFRS 16: COVID-19 related rent concessions beyond 30 June 2021

-IFRS 16 was amended to provide a practical expedient for rent concessions that arise as a direct consequence of the COVID-19 pandemic allowing a lessee not to assess whether a rent concession that meets certain criteria is a lease modification and account for such rent concession as if it was not lease modifications.
+In May 2020, IFRS 16 was amended to provide a practical expedient for rent concessions that arise as a direct consequence of the COVID-19 pandemic allowing a lessee not to assess whether a rent concession that meets certain criteria is a lease modification and account for such rent concession as if it was not lease modifications.
+During the year ended December 31, 2020 the Group elected to apply the practical expedient provided by the amendment to IFRS 16 to all qualifying COVID-19-related rent concessions received by the Group during that year.